Based in | Germany |

 The company provides instructions for connecting your Mailbox.org account to many popular third-party apps, such as Thunderbird.

 Mailbox.org has a good reputation as a secure and private email service.
-Let’s investigate, starting with their Data Protection & Privacy Policy, and their Transparency Report.
+Let’s challenge this, starting with their Data Protection & Privacy Policy and their Transparency Report.

 Mailbox.org Data Protection & Privacy Policy